Own-Data-Privateer/hoardy-adb/README.md

   - `-d, --decompress`
   : produce decompressed output; this is the default
   - `-k, --keep-compression`
-  : copy compression flag and data from input to output verbatim; this will make the output into a compressed Android Backup file if the input Android Backup file is compressed; this is the fastest way to `strip`, since it just copies bytes around
+  : copy compression flag and data from input to output verbatim; this will make the output into a compressed Android Backup file if the input Android Backup file is compressed and vice versa; this is the fastest way to `strip`, since it just copies bytes around
   - `-c, --compress`
-  : (re-)compress the output file; it will use higher compression level defaults than those used by Android; with this option enabled `hoardy-adb` will be quite slow
+  : (re-)compress the output file; it will use higher compression level defaults than those used by Android; with this option enabled `hoardy-adb` will be quite slow; by default, compression will be stripped away
   - `-e, --encrypt`
-  : (re-)encrypt the output file; on a modern CPU (with AES-NI) enabling this option costs almost nothing, on an old CPU it will be quite slow
+  : (re-)encrypt the output file; on a modern CPU (with AES-NI) enabling this option costs almost nothing, on an old CPU it will be quite slow; by default, encription will be stripped away

 ### hoardy-adb split